Dark Z at the International Linear Collider: Experimental Constraints and the ILC Reach

 \subsection{Electroweak Precision Observables}

 The broad agreement of electroweak precision observables with their Standard Model values~\cite{Zyla:2020zbs} limits the amount of mixing between new gauge bosons and the Standard Model $Z$.
-Curtin et al.~use this to constrain a dark photon model with pure kinetic mixing~\cite{Curtin:2014cca}.
-We generalize their analysis to the case of both kinetic and mass mixing.
+Earlier work used this to constrain a dark photon model with pure kinetic mixing~\cite{Hook:2010tw, Curtin:2014cca}.
+We generalize those analyses to the case of both kinetic and mass mixing.
 In our approximation, the tree-level shift in precision observables due to the dark\,$Z$ must be within the measurement errors.
 We assume that the observables are uncorrelated so that the covariance matrix is diagonal.
 These approximations are sufficient for our purpose of comparing the sensitivity of these measurements to direct searches at colliders.
 We focus on the measurements made at the $Z$-pole and interpret the bounds as a constraint on the kinetic mixing $\varepsilon(m_{A'}, \kappa)$ as a function of the dark\,$Z$ mass and mass mixing parameter \eqref{eq:mass:mixing:definition}.

 The leading-order predictions of the electroweak sector of the Standard Model contain three model parameters that need to be fixed by data.
 We establish a set of reference electroweak parameters: the weak mixing angle $s_W^2 = \sin^2\theta_W$, the electroweak vev $v^2$, and the $Z$ coupling $g_Z^2 = g^2 + g'^2$.
 We fix the values of these parameters using the precise measurements of the fine structure constant, Fermi constant (from muon lifetime), and $Z$ mass: